dasvh/taskfile.nvim/README.md

 ## Features

-- Run a specfic task directly within Neovim
+- Run a specific task directly within Neovim
 - Browse available tasks with a floating window
 - Preview each task’s command before execution
 - Run tasks in a floating terminal
 - Automatically scroll to bottom of output (optional)
-- Rerun last task via command or keymap
+- Rerun last task via command or key-map

 ## Requirements